 - 1. Fork the repo into your own GitHub account.
 The coverage.py code will then be copied into a GitHub repository at https://github.com/GITHUB_USER/coveragepy where GITHUB_USER is your GitHub username. - 2.
 (Optional) Create a virtualenv to work in, and activate it.
 There are a number of ways to do this.
-Use the method you are comfortable with. - 3.
+Use the method you are comfortable with.
+Ideally, use Python3.8 (the lowest version coverage.py supports). - 3.
 Clone the repository: